mbellehumeur/SlicerCastInterface/README.md

-You can get a feeling of websocket subscription integration with the vtk-js IO module cast interface example.
-Open several viewers instances  and try the "Open scene views" button for cross-product multi-host display layouts in the worklist client example:
+You can experience websocket subscription integration with the vtk-js IO module cast interface example.
+Open several viewers instances, open a study in the worklist  and use the "Open scene views" button to view cross-product multi-host display layouts:
 [Open  worklist demo](https://slicerhub-azejffgnb7dve8es.canadaeast-01.azurewebsites.net/worklist-client/examples/CastClient/index.html)